Lady Arbella Stuart: Heiress to the English throne

 For some time before 1592, Arbella was considered one of the natural candidates to succeed her first cousin twice removed, Queen Elizabeth I.

 Arbella’s exact place in the line of succession was a matter of debate both legally and politically.
 By strict Primogeniture, she was second behind her cousin James before the birth of his children.
-However, the Treason Act 1351 from the reign Edward III barred “aliens” from inheriting the English throne which Arbella’s supporters (mainly Catholics who opposed James) argued meant she was first in line as she was born in England and James was not.
-Further complicating matters was that Henry VIII’s will had bypassed the Stuarts all together to place his niece Frances Grey (daughter of his younger sister Mary) and her descendants behind his own children.
+However, the Treason Act 1351 from the reign of Edward III barred “aliens” from inheriting the English throne which Arbella’s supporters (mainly Catholics who opposed James) argued meant she was first in line as she was born in England and James was not.
+Further complicating matters was that Henry VIII’s will had bypassed the Stuarts altogether to place his niece Frances Grey (daughter of his younger sister Mary) and her descendants behind his own children.
 Due to the ambiguity surrounding her, Arbella became a key chess piece to the various groups who wanted to use her for their own ends.

 However, between the end of 1592 and the spring of 1593, the influential Cecils – Elizabeth's Lord Treasurer, Lord Burghley, and his son, Secretary of State Sir Robert Cecil – turned their attention away from Arbella towards her cousin James VI of Scotland, regarding him as a preferable successor.
 James had many perceived strengths over Arbella: he was staunchly Protestant while she was of ambiguous religious affiliation, he had proved himself a successful ruler in Scotland, he was a man and she was a woman after two Queens in a row, and he was married and had children which secured his own succession.